mashupgarage/MG-Eng-Playbook/standards/javascript/react-guidelines.md

 ## Keep reusable components stateless

+Components with state tend to be coupled to specific behaviors and become less flexible to reuse.
+When creating new components we should start stateless and only add state when needed (More info on state in the next point).

 ## Keep shared state in a container

 ## Extract non UI logic out of components